AllYarnsAreBeautiful/ayab-manual/docs/API.md

 a single-byte parameter (API version = 0x06), the firmware major version, and the firmware minor version.

+When the device is ready to receive a further signal, it sends a state indicator token (IndState = 0x84) followed by a parameter value of 0x01.
+Other parameter values indicate an error state in the device.

 ## Start sequence

-When the device is ready to receive a start signal, it sends a state indicator token (IndState = 0x84) followed by a parameter value of 0x01.
-Other parameter values indicate an error state in the device.

-In response, the host sends a six-byte message consisting of a token byte (ReqStart = 0x01) followed by the machine type, start needle, stop needle, and a flag byte.
+Having received the IndState message, the host may send a six-byte start request message consisting of a token byte (ReqStart = 0x01) followed by the machine type, start needle, stop needle, and a flag byte.
 Start needle and stop needle are both zero-indexed.
 The least significant bit of the flag byte indicates whether the device should continuously report carriage information.
 The final byte is a CRC8 checksum of the first five bytes.

 The device confirms receipt of the start request by responding with a two-byte message consisting of a token (CnfStart = 0xC1) followed by a parameter value.